momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 ## Unit 5: Joining Tablular Data to Vector Data
 ### Unit objectives
 1. Identify key fields fields between two different datasets.
+2. Generate formatted key fields.
-2. Generate a join between a csv file and a shapefile.
+3. Generate a join between a csv file and a shapefile.

 ### Terms to know
 - key: a field that is common to two different datasets.